 • Related Services.
-The Brazos ISD shall ensure that the student's IEP as developed by the ARD committee includes any needed related services and the projected date for the beginning of the student's related services, together with the anticipated frequency, location and duration of the student's related services.
+The SPECIAL EDUCATION DEPT shall ensure that the student's IEP as developed by the ARD committee includes any needed related services and the projected date for the beginning of the student's related services, together with the anticipated frequency, location and duration of the student's related services.
 Related services means transportation and such developmental, corrective, and other supportive services as are required to assist a student with a disability to benefit from special education, and includes: speech-language pathology and audiology services; interpreting services; psychological services; physical and occupational therapy; recreation, including therapeutic recreation; early identification and assessment of disabilities in children; counseling services, including rehabilitation counseling; orientation and mobility services; and medical services for diagnostic or evaluation purposes.
-Related services also include school health services and school nurse services, social work services in schools, and parent counseling and training.
-The Brazos ISD shall further ensure that the IEP developed by the ARD committee includes sufficient information about the amount and type of services, so that it
+Related services also include school health services and school nurse services, social work services in schools, and parent counseling and training.37 The SPECIAL EDUCATION DEPT shall further ensure that the IEP developed by the ARD committee includes sufficient information about the amount and type of services, so that it is clear to the parent, as well as to the student's related service providers and teachers, what level of support the student is to receive.38

-44 The educational standards applicable to all children in the state of Texas are also outlined in Tex.
+34 The educational standards applicable to all children in the state of Texas are also outlined in Tex.
 Ed.
 Code § 28.002 and in 19 TEX.
 ADMIN.
 CODE § 74.1.

-45 34 C.F.R. § 300.320(a)(4)(iii).
+35 34 C.F.R. § 300.320(a)(4)(iii).